-If you’re a future homeowner looking to build a house, whether a custom home or a regular home, you should request structural engineering plans showing the foundation.
-Better yet would be for you to have a choice on what structural engineer to use to design the house foundation.
+If you're a future homeowner looking to build a house (custom home or a regular home), you should request structural engineering plans that show the foundation.
+A better option would be for you to have a choice on what structural engineer to use to design the house foundation.

 We hope this article was very helpful to you, and if you have any more questions or need help on your next project in San Antonio or across Texas, please do not hesitate to